GUIDE · Columbus Ohio Steakhouses 2026

 What is the best steakhouse in Columbus, Ohio in 2026?

-CityScene Magazine's 2024 Best of the 'Bus award produced a three-way tie between Jeff Ruby's, The Top Steak House, and Hyde Park Prime.
-For polished business dinners, Jeff Ruby's in Bridge Park is the most theatrical reservation.
-For mid-century atmosphere, The Top in Bexley is unmatched.
+There is no single winner; CityScene Magazine's Best of the 'Bus produced a first-ever three-way tie in 2019 between Jeff Ruby's, The Top Steak House and Hyde Park Prime, and those three still lead.
+For a polished business dinner and the most ambitious cooking, Jeff Ruby's in the Arena District is the pick.
+For genuine mid-century character — and a broiler running since 1955 — The Top in Bexley is unmatched.

 What is the most reliable business-dinner steakhouse in Columbus?

-Hyde Park Prime downtown and The Capital Grille at Easton are the most reliable business reservations.
-For chef-driven business dinners, Jeff Ruby's in Bridge Park and Mitchell's downtown are the city-specific picks.
+Hyde Park Prime downtown and The Capital Grille at Easton are the most reliable business reservations, both run on in-house dry-aging and predictable service.
+If you want the room to do some of the work, Jeff Ruby's in the Arena District and Mitchell's downtown are the city-specific picks.
+Book two weeks ahead for Jeff Ruby's, one week for the others.

 How far ahead should you book a serious Columbus steakhouse reservation?